rharbird/ucl-microbit-robotics-readthedocs/source/forwardAndBack.rst

 Step 3:
 ^^^^^^

-Try it out.
+Try the program out.
 Upload your code to the micro:bit.
 Did it work?
-Keep experimenting until you are satisfied with how it is working.
+Keep experimenting until you are satisfied with the outcome.